The additive Bachelier model with an application to the oil option market in the Covid period: Calibration results

 \section{Calibration results}

 In this Section, we present the results of the calibration on market data of the proposed model, comparing the results with three natural benchmarks.

 In Section \ref{sec:data_description}, we describe the data used in the analysis; in Sections \ref{sec:all} and \ref{sec:one_date}, we show the results of the calibration.
-In particular in Section \ref{sec:all}, we show the results for all the value dates considered in this analysis.
-In Section \ref{sec:one_date}, we focus on a value date in the dataset, the $29^\mathrm{th}$ of April 2020 \citep[one week after the announce from the][that changed reference model into Bachelier]{CMEGroup}, comparing our results with market data and the three benchmark models.
+In particular, in Section \ref{sec:all}, we show the results for all the value dates considered in this analysis.
+In Section \ref{sec:one_date}, we focus on a specific value date in the dataset, the $29^\mathrm{th}$ of April 2020 (one week after the announcement from the CME, that changed the reference model into Bachelier), comparing our results with market data and three benchmarks.